00021910/LesserFramework/README.md

 # PRIVATE REPO OF LesserFramework

-**LesserFramework** - handmade framework made by bunch of teenagers that is capable of making SPA (in-development), client-side routing (also in-development with SPA) and Custom Web Componends powered by Shadow DOM.
+**LesserFramework** - handmade framework made by bunch of teenagers.
+This is fa handcrafted under-development framework that is capable of making SPA (in-development), client-side routing (also in-development with SPA) and Custom Web Componends powered by Shadow DOM.

 IN-PROCESS: Optimizing, Bug fixing, Rendering HTML files as SPA pages, 2 way binding.
 TODOS: Easier File Accessing functions (?), Improved SPA Client Side Routing that is completely synchronized with browser history, Server-Side example demo (?)

 (?) - Optionals.

+For Contributors:
+AT FIRST, INSTALL ALL DEPENDECIES

+Main contributors for now:
+  - AzizbekTheDev
+  - MCPEBlocker
+  - NekoDerek